gost/sensorthings-connector/README.md

     "connector":{
-      "host":"0.0.0.0", // string (ip to run the HTTP server on) "port":5000, // int (port to run HTTP server on) "modulePath": "", // path to module folder leave empty to use program location (os.Args[0]) "startModulesOnStartup": true // bool (start the modules on startup, if set to false modules must be started using the REST service)
+      "host":"0.0.0.0", // string (ip to run the HTTP server on) "port":5000, // int (port to run HTTP server on) "modulePath": "", // path to modules folder leave empty to use program location (os.Args[0]) "startModulesOnStartup": true // bool (start the modules on startup, if set to false modules must be started using the REST service)
     },
     // logging config